fabriziodifran/MemNet/README.md

 This code has been used to generate data for the manuscript

 > F. Di Francesco, G.A.
 Sanca, and C.P.
 Quinteros.
-'Spatial emerging texture in simulated memristive arrays'.
-ArXiV
+'Spatial emerging texture in simulated memristive arrays'. https://arxiv.org/submit/3880033

 *Although arbitrary sizes are allowed, the simulation is not optimized for big sizes (N>50) making the code time-consuming.
 Further versions will deal with this issue.